By Chet Yarbrough

 There is a burgeoning love story threaded into Erdrich’s story that reflects the striving of Patrice to become an equal partner in life.
 Patrice chooses her own path to become an independent woman in a world defined by government and men.

 Erdrich’s story reminds one of Ellison’s invisible Black who identifies with a personal culture while wanting to be treated as an equal in American culture.

 Minorities do not wish to lose their identity but to be equal participants in a wider culture.
 It should not be difficult to be a Black, Hispanic, Asian, Indian, or other American and enjoy the benefits of democracy’s freedom.

 Erdrich combines the theme of cultural identity with a story of human relationship, hardship, success, and failure.
-Erdrich offers a glimpse of our hard it is to be an Indian in a culture dominated by a largely white American culture.
+Erdrich offers a glimpse of how hard it is to be an Indian in a culture dominated by a largely white culture.

 Erdrich, like Ellison, shows how multiculturalism is denied by a country that purports to believe in equality of opportunity for all.

-Like Ellison pictures what it is like to be Black in America, Erdrich shows what it is like to be Indian in America.
+Like Ralph Ellison pictures what it is like to be Black in America, Louise Erdrich tries to write what it is like to be Indian in America.